elasticpath/elasticpath-dev/docs/commerce-manager/product-experience-manager/bundles/bundle-configuration.md

     - **Status**: Displays whether the option is **Live** or **Draft**.

 1. To add an option to the component, click **+** next to the option you want to add.
 You can add as many options you want.
 You can also filter the options products by **SKU**, **Product Name**, and **Product status**, or search for a specific product by SKU.
-1. (Optional) By default, the quanity you configured while creating the option is displayed in **Quantity**.
+1. (Optional) By default, the quantity you configured while creating the option is displayed in **Quantity**.
 You can enter a new quantity, depending on your requirements.
 1. (Optional) In **Sort Value**, enter a sort value for the option.
 A sort value must be a number.
 You can specify any numbers that you want.
 For example, 1, 2, 3, or 100, 90, 80, and so on.
 The sort value is visible when you add the products to your catalogs.
 You can then use the sort value to program your storefront to display the bundle component options in the order that you want.

     :::caution